 Just put 450 rds through my new 9 mm Shield .
 4 differant 115 grain ammo and has a failure rate of 4 % .
 FTE .
 The empty shell gets stuck in slide.
 My Springfields have been 100%.
 John

 I was debating on my new EDC gun, was between the shield and the XDs, went to the range rented both, shoot 50 rnds on each, the xds was flawless, on the shield I had two FTF, and one FTE just on the first 20 rnds...the gun shop guy told me it was because it was a used gun...LOL.
-I said with more reason it should be already broken in...I Love my new XDs...but still want the shield..probably will use it as a range gun.
+I said with more reason it should be already broken in...I Love my new XDs...but still want the shield..probably will use it as a range gun.:confused:

 Yeah, I read your post.
 I would ditch the sandbag.
 Not that a person can't shoot reliably from a sandbag, but with a 3" polymer it's going to be easier to have less consistency in your technique.
 With a subcompact pistol those little adjustments that wouldn't affect a full-size handgun can have a significant effect on such a small gun as the Shield.
 You're talking about a 3" barrel on a very light frame.
 Shooter technique becomes more important on a lightweight pistol with a very short stroke.
 I've owned several sub-compact pistols in 9mm and .380 (3" XD 9mm, LCP, Kahr PM9) and based upon my experience, unless I had a consistently firm hold I would have problems with either proper slide cycling or accuracy.